STOP-MOTION ANIMATION

 Making a real boy takes next-level organization

-To handle the stop motion animation of Guillermo del Toro’s Pinocchio while forced into sudden remote work, Portland’s SHADOWMACHINE turned to Autodesk Flow Production Tracking as a centralized source of scheduling truth.
+To handle the stop-motion animation of Guillermo del Toro’s Pinocchio after the pandemic required sudden remote work, Portland’s SHADOWMACHINE turned to Autodesk Flow Production Tracking as a centralized source of truth for scheduling.

 Image courtesy of Netflix